 Effective Date: 12/01/03

-All cases of suspected intentional program violations must be referred to the Illinois Department of Human Services, Bureau of Child Care and Development, Program Integrity and Quality Assurance Unit, for further investigation.
+All cases of suspected intentional program violations must be referred to the Illinois Department of Human Services, Bureau of Subsidy Management, Program Integrity and Quality Assurance Unit, for further investigation.

 Refer cases of suspected intentional program violation to: